zamby/GlaZyxApp/README.md

 # GlazyxApplication

 A desktop drawing application built with Avalonia UI framework for Windows and Linux platforms.
-Designed as a specialized tool for processing SVG files and creating vector graphics optimized for laser cutting and CNC machining operations.
+Designed as a specialized tool for processing SVG files and creating vector graphics optimized for laser cutting and CNC machining operations. <b>This a first prototype</b>.

-> **⚠️ Project Status: Refactored Architecture**
-> This project has undergone significant architectural improvements while maintaining backward compatibility.
-The new modular architecture provides better maintainability, testability, and extensibility.
-See [REFACTORING_SUMMARY.md](REFACTORING_SUMMARY.md) for details.

 ## Features